 By Peter Garnry

-Despite strong tailwinds from the corporate sector, however, US equities are only up 0.6% over the past two weeks.
-Investors knew that earnings would be great so the attention is on companies’ outlooks and where the economy is headed.
+Despite strong tailwinds from the corporate sector, however, US equities are only up 0.6 percent over the past two weeks.
+Investors knew that earnings would be great so the attention is on companies’ outlooks and where the economy is headed in general.

 The US economy is still relatively stronger than all the others, but China is looking increasingly fragile.
 China finds itself in an economic slowdown with weak sentiment in its financial markets, slower construction spending, and negative credit growth in some segments.

-Looking at the numbers, however, this MAGA group is not outperforming the FAANG stocks in an equal-weighted basket over 2018; the FAANGs are up 33% year-to-date compared to 29% for MAGAs.
+Looking at the numbers, however, this MAGA group is not outperforming the FAANG stocks in an equal-weighted basket over 2018; the FAANGs are up 33 percent year-to-date compared to 29 percent for MAGAs.
 The key take-away from these acronyms is not so much their performance, because that is just random in the short-term.
 But Facebook’s Q2 result is a clear wake-up call for investors that increasing regulation and social media might be topping out, or at least could be in for a bumpier future.

-Facebook is definitely centre of the ongoing push-back from regulators, but Google is also increasingly in the crosshairs.
-As we have alluded to in previous equity webinars, companies deriving their majority value from users and their data will increasingly be under pressure in the current environment.
+Facebook is definitely at the centre of the ongoing push-back from regulators, but Google is also increasingly in the crosshairs.
+As we have already pointed out, companies deriving their majority value from users and their data will increasingly be under pressure in the current environment.

 The technology sector is still attractive, however, and can continue to contribute to the overall equity market as it is still the best place for growth and its valuation is still reasonable on an aggregate basis.
 The sector is also the least sensitive to higher interest rates as it has a very low debt level to earnings and assets.

 In our monthly equity updates, we will continue to elaborate on our thoughts regarding the overall equity market and technology shares.
 Interesting times.